TRAVEL TIPS FOR A FALL VACATION IN SWITZERLAND

 From there, you can take a boat and get to one of my favorite hidden gems in Switzerland – Erlach.
 It is a tiny village but really pretty.
 Really.
 This would make a perfect autumn day in Switzerland for me!

-- For beautiful fall foliage, I would wait for a visit until mid-October.
+- For beautiful fall foliage, I would wait for a visit until mid-October – but once there is October in Switzerland, make sure to visit this area.

 Enjoy Fall Time in Bern